DSR-RHIT/creating-reproducible-reports/pages/110_data-tidying.md

 - Open a new Rmd file, and name it `02_calibr_data-tidying.Rmd`
 - Start the new script with the same YAML header as the previous script
 - Change the title to `"Load-cell calibration --- tidying the data"`
-- Inset the same code chunk for the knitr setup
+- Insert the same code chunk for the knitr setup

 ### add a column of observation numbers